Tenafly, New Jersey: Education

-Tenafly High School with 1,231 students in grades 9-12.New Jersey School Directory for the Tenafly Public Schools, New Jersey Department of Education.
-Accessed December 29, 2016.
-Students from Alpine attend Tenafly High School as part of a sending/receiving relationship.Alvarado, Monsy.
-"Alpine to keep sending students to Tenafly", The Record, April 4, 2003, backed up by the Internet Archive as of May 16, 2011.
-Accessed November 20, 2017.
-"Alpine - The borough's high school students will continue to attend Tenafly High School under a new contract approved by the Board of Education this week."
+Tenafly High School with 1,231 students in grades 9-12.
+Students from Alpine attend Tenafly High School as part of a sending/receiving relationship.

 The United States Department of Education awarded Tenafly High School the National Blue Ribbon School Award of Excellence at a special assembly to the Tenafly High School community on September 20, 2005.
 Tenafly was the only high school in New Jersey and one of 38 public high schools in the U.S. to receive the 2005 Blue Ribbon School Award.

 The school was the third-ranked public high school in New Jersey out of 328 schools statewide in New Jersey Monthly magazine's September 2012 cover story on the state's "Top Public High Schools", after also being ranked third in 2010 out of 322 schools listed.
 Schooldigger.com ranked the school as tied for 26th out of 376 public high schools statewide in its 2010 rankings (unchanged from the 2009 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).

-Tenafly High School has performed well in college acceptance and SAT scores.
-Most recent college acceptance and SAT scores.
+Tenafly High School had the 16th highest SAT scores in the state among students in the class of 2017.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
-The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.Admissions, Bergen County Technical Schools.
-Accessed December 29, 2016.
+The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

-Academy of Our Lady of Mount Carmel, which operates under the supervision of the Roman Catholic Archdiocese of Newark, was recognized in 2012 by the National Blue Ribbon Schools Program of the United States Department of Education, one of 15 private and public schools in the state to be honored that year.
+Academy of Our Lady of Mount Carmel, which operates under the supervision of the Roman Catholic Archdiocese of Newark, was recognized in 2012 by the National Blue Ribbon Schools Program of the United States Department of Education, one of 15 public and private schools in the state to be honored that year.